General definition of Iverson cut

 The Iverson cut features action that occurs when an offensive player who is initially on one side of the court, usually near a wing area, cuts through to the other side, which is typically the opposite wing area.

-It should also be mentioned that each numbered offensive player on the diagrams are represented by the standard basketball positions.
+Furthermore, each numbered offensive player on the diagrams within this section as well as subsequent sections below are represented by the standard basketball positions.

 In essence, 1 and 2 are the point guard and shooting guard respectively.